Robust Multivariate Time-Series Forecasting: Adversarial Attacks and Defense Mechanisms: Adversarial Attack Strategies

-{\bf Optimizing Sparse Layer.} The differentiable parameterization of the above sparse layer can be optimized (for maximum attack impact) via minimizing the expected distance between the attacked statistic and adversarial target:
+{\bf Optimizing Sparse Layer.} The differentiable parameterization of the above sparse layer can therefore be optimized for maximum attack impact via minimizing the expected distance between the attacked statistic and adversarial target:

-This attack is probabilistic in two ways: First, the magnitude of the perturbation $\delta$ is a random variable from distribution $q(\cdot|\mx)$.
-Second, the non-zero components of the mask depend on the random Gaussian samples $u_i$ in \cref{lem:1}, which brings another degree of non-determinism into the design, making the attack more stealth and harder to detect.\\
+This attack is probabilistic in two ways.
+First, the magnitude of the perturbation $\delta$ is a random variable from distribution $q(\cdot\mid\mx)$.
+Second, the non-zero components of the mask depend on the random Gaussian samples, which brings another degree of non-determinism into the design, making the attack less perceptible and harder to detect.
+See \cref{alg:prob_attack} in \cref{app:prob_attack} for the implementation.

-{\bf Discussion.} There are three important advantages of the above probabilistic sparse attack.
+{\bf Remark.} There are three important advantages of the above probabilistic sparse attack.
 First, by viewing the attack vector as random variable drawn from a learnable distribution instead of fixed parameter to be optimized, we are able to avoid solving the NP-hard problem \eqref{eq:main_eq} as usually approached in previous literature \citep{croce2019sparse}.
-Second, our approach introduces multiple degree of non-determinism to the attack vector, apparently making it more stealth and powerful (see the experiments in \cref{sec:exp}).
-Last, as the attack model is entirely differentiable, it can be directly integrated as part of a differentiable defense mechanism that can be optimized via gradient descent in an end-to-end fashion -- see \cref{subsec:minimax} for more details.
+Second, our approach introduces multiple degree of non-determinism to the attack vector, apparently making it more stealth and powerful (see \cref{sec:exp}).
+Last, unlike the deterministic attack which has two separate, decoupled approximation stages that cannot be optimized end-to-end due to the non-convex and non-differentiable constraint in \eqref{eq:main_eq}, the probabilistic attack model is entirely differentiable.
+Therefore, it can be directly integrated as part of a differentiable defense mechanism that can be optimized via gradient descent in an end-to-end fashion -- see \cref{sec:minimax} for more details. {Again, we adopt re-parameterizaed sampling approach to compute the gradient of the expectation in Eq. \eqref{eq:original}.}